-Moreover, in the prior approval of the project, the City Council approved Homeless Emergency Aid Program Funding to establish and operate the project (CF No. 18-0510 H&P Comm (12/2/2018), City Council action (12/11/2018)), which is qualified funding under AB 1197, and therefore at least a portion of the funding of the project related to its establishment and operation used qualified funding that qualifies the project for exemption under AB 1197.
+Moreover, on December 11, 2019, the City Council approved California Homeless Emergency Aid Program (HEAP) Funding to operate the project (CF No. 18-0044), City Council action (12/11/2018)).
+HEAP is qualified funding under AB 1197, and therefore at least a portion of the funding of the project related to its establishment used qualified funding that qualifies the project for exemption under AB 1197.
 This is sufficient since it shows that the project is a qualified homeless shelter project.